zyedidia/generic/cache/README.md

 import "github.com/zyedidia/generic/cache"
 ```

-Package cache provides an implementation of a key\-value store with a maximum size\.
-Once the maximum size is reached\, the cache uses a least\-recently\-used policy to evict old entries\.
-The cache is implemented as a combined hashmap and linked list\.
-This ensures all operations are constant\-time\.
+Package cache provides an implementation of a key\-value store with a maximum size.
+Once the maximum size is reached, the cache uses a least\-recently\-used policy to evict old entries.
+The cache is implemented as a combined hashmap and linked list.
+This ensures all operations are constant\-time.

 <details><summary>Example</summary>
 <p>